rdprado/websocketscsharp/README.md

 UIClient - dll to make client-server communication easier Target Framework: .NET Standard 2.0

+# To run .net client
 1- Run Server
 	Don't run as IIS, use WebApplicationSockets

 2- Run Client
+	Currently there are two examples only, a send receive message.
+And a test of the time it takes for the server to send N messages, and the client to update the UI each time.